motdotla/writings/articles/sendgrid-strangeness.md

 * CC field does not work at all.
 It's absolutely not supported in web API.
 * When Exceding Max Size in file upload, it throws an HTML instead of JS + an undocumented status code.
 * If making a request to send to an email alias and the actual email, only one gets delivered. (only observed in Web API + Gmail)
+* The x-smtpapi header should support BCC.
+That would allow the library maintainers to let people send via BCC.
+Instead the maintainers are left explaining it away - with an honestly weak explanation.
+The BCC smtpapi header could then just internally use the to.
+Those bccs just get added to the Tos.

 # Parse API